Shibby220/LIRI-Bot/README.md

        * Actors in the movie.
      ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If the user doesn't type a movie in, the program will output data for the movie "Mr. Nobody."

     ![movie-this](https://imgur.com/QRVYEuR.png)